Early Warning Honey Tokens

 How do you get started?

 Every honey token follows four steps: create, place, monitor, respond.
-You generate credentials that authenticate to infrastructure you control, place them in locations where attackers conducting reconnaissance would naturally find them, monitor for any authentication attempts, and respond when someone uses credentials that have no legitimate business purpose.
+Generate credentials that authenticate to infrastructure you control, place them in locations where attackers conducting reconnaissance would naturally find them, monitor for any authentication attempts, and respond when someone uses credentials that have no legitimate business purpose.

-Placement matters more than sophistication.
+Placement tends to matter more than sophistication.
 A simple AWS access key in a configuration file that an attacker actually finds and validates provides more value than an elaborate deception that never gets triggered.
-Start with locations your threat model suggests attackers would search - code repositories, CI/CD pipelines, internal documentation, developer workstations - and expand coverage based on what you learn from interactions.
+Starting with locations your threat model suggests attackers would search - code repositories, CI/CD pipelines, internal documentation, developer workstations - and expanding coverage based on what you learn from interactions is generally a sensible approach.

 Getting Started with Early Warning Honey Tokens